Nixa001/Ascii_Art/README.md

 ## ASCII-ART

-*  A small Go program that generates ASCII art from a string input.
+*  A small Go program that generates ASCII art from a string and banner input.

 ## Installation